 Important, and in addition to University insurance: you must obtain a UK Global Health Insurance Card (UK GHIC) or UK European Health Insurance Card (UK EHIC) for travel in European Economic Area (EEA) countries and Switzerland.
 This will cover you for emergency medical treatment only.
 You can apply for this on line here at the NHS website.

-All completed travel-related forms should be returned to Kate Atherton at 51 Banbury Road at least 6 weeks before departure.
+All completed travel-related forms should be returned to Kate Atherton at least 6 weeks before departure.
 If you have any questions, please contact Kate at email@example.com.

 Social Sciencs fieldwork pages